 - challenge hate on the internet with content produced by students from different nationalities and backgrounds

 - provide young people with knowledge and the skills necessary to deconstruct extremist messages on multiple social media platforms

 - help increase the visibility of institutions all over the world that use words to tackle extremism/radicalisation

 - inform people about recent reports and events regarding extremism/radicalisation

 - provide local and global communities with information about different types of extremism

 - empower youth to promote peace through workshops that make them realise they can make a difference in our society

 In the absence of a universal definition for the concept of extremism, we define extremism as every ideology that preaches the supremacy of a group in comparison to others due to their culture, religion, color, gender or sexual preferences.
-Therefore, we consider antisemitism, Islamophobia, jihadism, xenophobia, racism, sexism and homophobia types of extremism.
+Therefore, we consider antisemitism, Islamophobia, jihadism, xenophobia, racism, misogyny and homophobia types of extremism.